Limitations of Randomization Tests in Finite Samples: Introduction

-We then apply our framework to analyze one-sample randomization tests.
-We show that for certain null hypotheses --- such as the null of mean zero --- there does not exist a randomization test that properly controls finite-sample error.
-These results are related to results concerning the non-existence of reasonable inference procedures of certain non-parametric hypotheses \citep{bahadur1956nonexistence,lehmann1990pointwise,romano2004non}.
-By focusing on randomization tests, we are able to develop conditions for the (non-)existence of finite-sample randomization tests for many null hypotheses and among different families of distributions.
-For instance, this finding affirms that existing applications of randomization tests are not inadvertently paying ``too much'' of a Type 1 error when using tests based on sign changes.
+We then apply this framework to one-sample problems.
+We show that certain null hypotheses---such as the null of mean zero---do not admit randomization tests that achieve exact finite-sample validity.
+These results relate to classical non-existence results for nonparametric inference \citep{bahadur1956nonexistence,lehmann1990pointwise,romano2004non}.
+By focusing on randomization tests, we derive conditions for the existence and non-existence of exact finite-sample procedures across a range of null hypotheses and distributional classes.
+These results imply that existing applications of randomization tests, such as sign-change tests, are not overlooking alternative procedures that would achieve exact finite-sample validity.

-We also use our framework to inform researchers on how to look for and construct randomization tests for null hypotheses for which standard constructions are not appropriate.
-When the data is drawn from a finite support, we provide an explicit characterization of which null hypotheses admit a randomization test.
-When the data is instead drawn from a continuous support, we consider which null hypotheses admit a randomization test based on groups of linear actions.
-To the best of our knowledge, existing randomization tests are all based on such groups.
-We show that the set of one-sample null hypotheses that admit such a test are extremely limited: they only correspond to subsets of symmetric distributions and of normal distributions.
+We also provide guidance for constructing randomization tests when standard approaches are not applicable.
+On finite supports, we give an explicit characterization of nulls that admit randomization tests.
+On continuous supports, we study tests based on linear group actions.
+We show that, in one-sample settings, such tests are very limited: the admissible nulls correspond to subsets of symmetric or Gaussian distributions.

-As part of identifying whether a null hypotheses admits a randomization test, we also show how to use our framework to explicitly construct randomization tests.
-Throughout the paper, we provide explicit examples --- including a construction of a normality test that makes use of rotation symmetries --- that may be of theoretic or applied interest.
+As part of identifying whether a null admits a randomization test, we also show how our framework can be used to construct these tests.
+We do so by providing explicit examples --- including a construction of a normality test that makes use of rotation symmetries --- that may be of theoretic or applied interest.